Anna Geddes: Career

 Whilst visiting her younger sister Edith and her husband James Oliphant in 1883, she met Oliphant's colleague Patrick Geddes.
-They married in April 1886; after which she was very involved in the work of her husband "as an independent-minded, 'heroic', selfless and 'cheerful' partner" (J. Arthur Thomson, quoted Mairet 1957, p.
+They married in April 1886, after which she was very involved in the work of her husband "as an independent-minded, 'heroic', selfless and 'cheerful' partner" (J. Arthur Thomson, quoted Mairet 1957, p.
 80).
-She often oversaw finance and administration aspects of Patrick's work and often traveled with him, including to Cyprus, the United States, Paris, and India.
+She often oversaw finance and administration aspects of Patrick's work and often travelled with him, including to Cyprus, the United States, Paris, and India.
 Her background as an Englishwoman and daughter of a Liverpool merchant was considered by Helen Meller, writing in Patrick Geddes: Social Evolutionist and City Planner, to have "lent credibility and authority to her husband's social crusade of culture".

-In the late 1880s, after the formation of the Edinburgh Social Union in 1885, which brought artists and musicians together for public performances, Geddes became close friends with Marjory Kennedy Fraser, and they performed piano together and shared child care responsibilities.
-Geddes and Fraser led the entertainment committee of Edinburgh Social Union, which organized events focused on music and poetry.
+In the late 1880s, after the formation of the Edinburgh Social Union in 1885, which brought artists and musicians together for public performances, Geddes became close friends with Marjory Kennedy Fraser, and they performed piano together and shared child care.
+Geddes and Fraser led the entertainment committee of Edinburgh Social Union, which organised events focussed on music and poetry.
 According to Meller, "her one outlet, in an often busy and harassed life, was her music."
 Geddes oversaw many practical details during the Summer Meetings organised by her husband in the 1890s, especially the music - calling upon performers such as Marjory Kennedy Fraser.
 Her travels with her husband included journeying to Cyprus and organizing care for Armenian refugees (1896–7), visiting the United States in late 1899 through early 1900, and spending most of 1900 in Paris, where Patrick ran a summer school during the World's Fair.

 Her correspondence with the Scottish artist Margaret Macdonald Mackintosh is discussed in an article describing the development of the city of Lucknow, India.
 Her correspondence with French geographer Élisée Reclus is discussed in an article describing collaboration of Patrick Geddes within a network of contemporaneous anarchist geographers.